Nibble-Knowledge/label-replacer/README.md

 ```
 Custom pseudo instructions will be passed through untouched in the PINF...EPINF section.
 BADR must precede all pseudo instructions.

+The metadata pseudoinstruction "N_START LABEL" will be added to output if an address of operation is performed.
+It will be placed just before EINF.
+It is not included in output, it merely informs AS4 of the location of the start of the static number 0-15 in memory.

 ### Example definition file ###

 ```nasm